AnkitSurana/BoomBikesSharing/README.md

 ---

 ## General Information
 This project utilizes a multiple linear regression model to predict bike demand based on various factors such as weather conditions, seasonality, and other demographic variables.
-The dataset (`day.csv`) includes daily bike demand data across the American market, covering features like temperature, humidity, season, and more.
+The [dataset](day.csv) includes daily bike demand data across the American market, covering features like temperature, humidity, season, and more.

 ## Technologies Used
 - Python 3.10.4